 Account administrators can enable/disable the feature with the following steps:

-- Click on the Configure option in the left-side menu
+- Click on the Administration option in the left-side menu

 - Select the Data Settings and choose the Sensitive Comments tab

 - Click on the Sensitive Comments On icon to enable sensitive comments

 2. Providing access to Sensitive comments

 Whether comments are highlighted as sensitive or not on the manager dashboards is determined by the permissions that have been set in the access control groups.